 Last but definitely not least is that every planner should be a pleasure to use.

-I love adding in colouring in sheets (my monthly planners are perfect for this because they are useful as well!), notes pages for when I want to brainstorm, and maybe even a few puzzles!
+I love adding in colouring in sheets, notes pages for when I want to brainstorm, and maybe even a few puzzles!

 This is why I tend to create my own planner each year, because I can personalise to exactly what I want!